xieweiAlex/English_Learning/words/2020/words-Nov.md

 Get Your **Sea Legs** First
 **First and foremost**, before you can use options effectively, you have to have an opinion on the fundamental business prospects of the underlying company
 The item in question is currently out of stock and we do not have plans to **replenish** it
-Expect e-commerce sales to go **parabolic**. -
+Expect e-commerce sales to go **parabolic**.
 With Covid lockdowns **sapping** demand for chocolate, buyers are looking for cheaper options—like tapping the futures market to **skirt** the fees.

 ## Week 3

 Obviously not as good as the Go or the Quest, but it’s not **gimmicky** at all
-The **duo** of Mnuchin and Powell has earned praise for their all-hands-on-deck approach to steering the economy through the pandemic
+The **duo** of Mnuchin and Powell has earned praise for their **all-hands-on-deck** approach to steering the economy through the pandemic
-But Thursday’s surprise announcement was one of the few times that politics may have **weaseled** into their relationship -
+But Thursday’s surprise announcement was one of the few times that politics may have **weaseled** into their relationship
 He's now trying to **weasel out of** our agreement
 **recency bias**

-In 2020, the recession was based on an **extraneous** shock – the sudden and unexpected pandemic -
+In 2020, the recession was based on an **extraneous** shock – the sudden and unexpected pandemic
-And I think it **behooves** any man to toss all female troubles into the hands of a stranger -
+And I think it **behooves** any man to toss all female troubles into the hands of a stranger
 She gets very **hyped up** before a race.
 Victorian men developed **fetishes** focusing on feet, shoes, and boots.
 The shocking **revelations** caused quite a **storm**.